 Butterfly Salmon Steaks.

-• Thaw fillet in refrigerator immediately before use.
+• Thaw 1 coho portion or coho side in refrigerator immediately before use.

-• Rinse, cut fillet into 3” strips leaving skin on.
+• Cut fillet into 3” strips leaving skin on.

 • Take each strip and cut down the middle of the strip but do not cut through the skin.